seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **SHALLOW**
 By the mass, I was called anything; and I would
 have done anything indeed too, and roundly too.
-There was I, and little John Doit of Staffordshire,
+There was I, and Jack Falstaff, now
-and black George Barnes, and Francis Pickbone, and
-Will Squele, a Cotswold man; you had not four such
-swinge-bucklers in all the inns o' court again: and
-I may say to you, we knew where the bona-robas were
-and had the best of them all at commandment.
-Then
-was Jack Falstaff, now Sir John, a boy, and page to
+Sir John, a boy, and page to
 Thomas Mowbray, Duke of Norfolk.

 **SILENCE**